“But all through life I see a Cross,

 I have read that the author found his inspiration in Philippians 2: 1-11.

 This is sort of awful and amazing.
-The awful part is how much we want the glory for ourselves.
-The awful part is that it won’t work to claim any glory for ourselves as followers of Christ.
+The awful part is how much we want the glory for ourselves…that as followers of Christ, it won’t work to claim any glory for ourselves.